-In their mined data, Tara and her team came across quotes describing social media as frightening and overwhelming.
+In our mined data, I and my team came across quotes describing social media as frightening and overwhelming.

 Others talked about the newfound ease of connecting and engaging using Sprout Social.

-They translated those copy soundbites into a new welcome email series.
+We translated those copy sound bites into a new welcome email series.

 Compared to the old onboarding email series, it was less design-heavy and tied more securely to the Jobs to be Done research — a desire to save time and improve workflows.

-With measurable success under their belts, Tara and the Sprout Social team realized that it wasn’t a one-and-done process.
+With measurable success under their belts, I and the Sprout Social team realized that it wasn’t a one-and-done process.

-Now, they conduct it annually as part of their ongoing audience research program.
+Now, we conduct it annually as part of their ongoing audience research program.

 Review mining is a helpful addition to your audience research toolkit.